alephium/old-wiki/Testnet-Guide.md

 If running on Unix system, please ensure the system is providing enough entropy or setup an agent like `haveged`.

-NOTE: The log files will be stored in `~/.alephium/logs`
+The config files will be under `~/.alephium/`, and the log files will be stored in `~/.alephium/logs`.
+There are comments of many of the config parameters in those config files.

 ## Getting Started